 In truth though, she had picked the venue as the Dutch ‘graduation test’ for her dad, a museum that wasn’t meant for international visitors, in the Netherlands of all places, and thus virtually no English.
 While you’re still moving your head back and forth, there is an International Association of Customs/Tax Museums so just think of all the language tests ahead.
 Before I tell you more, try to imagine a museum set up by HM Revenue & Customs or the US Internal Revenue Service, who are interestingly missing from the IACM.

 In truth, the Museum did have, unusually, a lot of exhibits and information only in Dutch, so it formed a real test.
-As you approached from the outside two old Rotterdam buildings, and there are few of those given the WWII bombings, had been tastefully connected with some modern architecture.
+As we approached two old Rotterdam buildings, and there are few of those given the WWII bombings, we found that they had been tastefully connected with some modern architecture.
 On the ground floor was a cafe, a bar, a reading garden, and even an area for the under-12s to play the classic childhood game of “revenue officers and smugglers”.
 There was also the obligatory museum shop.
 The toilets were cleaner than the hotel.
 On three floors were more than 45,000 objects including paintings, silverworks, official dress and uniforms, objects used by smugglers, measuring and weighing instruments, prints, drawings, photos, and documents.
 One section was even devoted to the philosophy of tax, why do we pay, why should we pay, could we do this more fairly, what other ways could we pay tax?
 Another section explained tax and customs interactions within the EU.

 Yet Xenia was most excited to take us to the top floor where there were five puzzle/escape room exercises.
 She is good at these puzzle room problems and enjoys them.
 In each room some orders were barked at you in Dutch, “Your mission, should you choose to accept it…” and you had about four minutes to solve a problem and bang the solution into the machine to win.
 You can see below the yellow computer you had to put the code into.